Apply for a course

 - Think which people might be your referees.

-Schools and Colleges of Further Education support their students with their UCAS application, so make sure that you attend all the relevant lessons that will tell you what you need to do.
+Schools and Colleges of Further Education support their students with their UCAS application, so make sure that you attend all the relevant lessons that will tell you what you need to do - and ask if you are unsure.
 Some of you may be planning to apply once you have left school or college, perhaps during a gap year, so it is worth checking with your school or college to find out what support they can give you once you have left.

 UCAS is the organisation responsible for managing applications to most full-time higher education courses in the UK e.g. degrees and Foundation Degrees.
-The UCAS website has useful information on the application process.
+The UCAS website has all the information on the application process.

 For anyone applying to university for a full time course, you should follow these general steps when applying.